-In simple terms, sclerotherapy is the injection of a chemical solution into the area around the hemorrhoid resulting in a scarring reaction which makes the hemorrhoid gradually shrink or shrivel up over time.
-It is typically reserved for grades 1 and 2 internal hemorrhoids.
+In simple terms, sclerotherapy is the injection of a chemical solution into the area around the haemorrhoid resulting in a scarring reaction which makes the haemorrhoid gradually shrink or shrivel up over time.
+It is typically reserved for grades 1 and 2 internal haemorrhoids.

 The procedure is undertaken by a doctor as an outpatient appointment.
 No preparation is required, and anaesthesia is not used.

-The treatment typically takes 5-10 minutes and 2-3 hemorrhoids can be treated at one time.
+The treatment typically takes 5-10 minutes and 2-3 haemorrhoids can be treated at one time.
 Repeat treatments can be undertaken if necessary.